Back to the top

 • There shall be no refunds.
 This is an all-weather Derby.
 Participants are expected to use reasonable judgment and common sense with respect to weather and sea conditions.

-• Prize recipients are responsible for payment of any taxes that might be owed on a particular prize, merchandise prizes shall have no cash value, and shall not be eligible for exchange or credit from the donor thereof.
+• Prize recipients are responsible for payment of any taxes that might be owed on a particular prize.
+Merchandise prizes shall have no cash value and shall not be eligible for exchange or credit from the donor thereof.
 All prizes shall be final at the time of award.

 Derby officials’ decisions are final in all Edmonds Coho Derby matters.

-Port of Edmonds Headquarters
+Port of Edmonds is Derby Headquarters

-Weigh-In Deadline is 2:00 PM Sharp
+Weigh-In Deadline is 2:00 PM, at all weigh-in locations.

 Moorage and Parking

 The Edmonds Marina guest moorage is very popular.
 See the Port of Edmonds Marina Office for details on what is available if you plan to put your boat in the water Friday night.
 We encourage you to take your boat out of the water when you are done fishing as there is always a big crowd in the guest moorage area at weigh in time.
 We have arranged with the Port to offer parking for derby participants who launch their boats at Edmonds to park in the large lot at the very north end of the marina.
 There are only a handful of spots in the parking lot adjacent to Derby Headquarters for trucks and boats on trailers.
 Normally the large fenced lot across the street from the North end of the marina is used for only trailer parking but only on derby day the Port of Edmonds will let you park in that lot with your boat on the trailer.
 There is limited parking on the streets in front of the marina.
-Do not park in any Port of Edmonds parking space with the yellow lines as those are clearly marked for Port of Edmonds tenants only.
-We have delayed this ceremony to allow all of our Everett weigh in derby participants plenty of time to weigh in their fish at the Bayside weigh in station and drive down to the Edmonds.
+Do not park in any Port of Edmonds parking space with

 Everett Weigh-In Station at Bayside Marine